FDUK/fduk.github.io/Map: Analysis.md

 Using Carto, I've also created a heat map, showing how lectures were often concentrated in London, the Midlands and parts of Scotland.

 <iframe width="100%" height="520" frameborder="0" src="https://murray7872.carto.com/builder/06a728f4-f5de-4ddb-a174-f8c210385ac8/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

+We can use Carto to compare journeys.
+See below for a comparison between James Watkins (purple) and Moses Roper (green).
+While experimenting with this map, I filtered the data to view dates, locations and venues - however, there are 100s of locations listed by both Watkins and Roper in their respective narratives that don't give specifics in regard to date and venue, which makes a visual analysis somewhat more complicated!

+<iframe width="100%" height="520" frameborder="0" src="https://murray7872.carto.com/builder/4d13e9b0-a4fd-4d95-930e-f11180f6cf7f/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>